Ensono/amido.github.io/docs/getting_started_demo.md

   - Application layer: -->

 ### Business Source code

-#### Azure
+#### On Azure

-An UI app in react (SSR/CSR flavour):
+An UI app in React (SSR/CSR flavour):

     - SSR
         - express mware for authentication using passport
         - routing set up within nextjs from client to server proxying out to defined endpoints (sample using the yumido sample )
         - ...
     - CSR:
         - PKCE integration
         - API integration
         - ...

 An API in Java (springboot) and .netcore flavours with: